-Other processor relationships such as processor mask of sibling cores can be computed from set operations of the PackageProcessorMask[] and CoreProcessorMask[].
+Other processor relationships such as processor mask of sibling cores can be computed from set operations of the PackageProcessorMask[] and CoreProcessor-Mask[].

-The algorithm shown above can be applied to earlier generations of single-core IA-32 processors that support Hyper-Threading Technology and in situations that the deterministic cache parameter leaf is not supported (provided CPUID supports initial APIC ID).
-This is handled by ensuring MaxCoresPerPackage() return 1 in those situations.
+The algorithm shown above can be adapted to work with earlier generations of single-core IA-32 processors that support Intel Hyper-Threading Technology and in situations that the deterministic cache parameter leaf is not supported (provided CPUID supports initial APIC ID).
+A reference code example is available (see Intel® 64 Architecture Processor Topology Enumeration).